 Reo Menning | Board Chair[email protected]

-Executive Vice President of the FUELIowa and RINAlliance, Inc®.
-For FUELIowa, she oversees legislative and regulatory strategy, as well as marketing and communications.
+President & CEO of RINAlliance.
 For RINAlliance, she manages the strategic and business operations of the organization.

 Reo holds a bachelor’s degree in Chemistry-Marketing from the University of Northern Iowa, a master’s degree in Environmental Science from Johns Hopkins University and an MBA from the University of Iowa.
 She’s been a member of the KIB board since 2009.